Cross-posted at Ms.

 Many were unaware of other contraceptive options.
 Few reported that their health care providers talked to them about birth control.
 So, many of them felt that sterilization was the only feasible “choice.”

 Lopez argues that, by contrasting the choice to become sterilized with the idea of forced sterilization, we overlook the fact that choices are primed by larger institutional structures and ideological messages.
 Reproductive freedom not only requires the ability to choose from a set of safe, effective convenient and affordable methods of birth control developed for men and women, but also a context of equitable social, political and economic conditions that allows women to decide whether or not to have children, how many, and when.

-Via Feministing.Lisa Wade is a professor of sociology at Occidental College.
+Via Feministing.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 You can follow her on Twitter and Facebook.